 We visited Norfolk last Easter.
 One day we drove up to the beach at Hemsby.
 It’s just over the north Norfolk boundary, but it’s similar to a lot of the beaches along the northern strip, from Hunstanton to Happisburgh.
 The beach was wide, with pale yellow sand, and dunes speckled with rough, prickly grass.
 The sun’s strong rays were tempered by a light wind, which ebbed away as the day wore on.
 Although this part of the UK is warmer than further north, the winds from the continent can sometimes make Norfolk feel cooler than the coastal south-west.
 But in early April it was warm enough to paddle, and the salt in the air was accompanied by the delicious tang of traditional British fish and chips.
 Next time, we’ll remember our kite.

 There are enough beaches along north Norfolk’s 93-mile coastline to keep sand-dwellers happy for weeks.
 Sea Palling‘s sea defences make the waters calm, for swimming and watersports.
 Wells-next-the-sea, voted the most dog-friendly beach in the UK, is lined by pretty candy-coloured beach huts.
 Hunstanton is overlooked by striking terracotta-coloured cliffs, and Brancaster is wide, open and flat.
 It’s as beautiful in the winter as it is in the warmer months, as you can see in this post by Truly Madly Kids.
+Over towards the east of the county, in ‘poppyland’ – given its name because of the wild poppies that grow everywhere – Cromer‘s worth a trip.
+I’ve written about things to do in Cromer here.

 Perhaps the star among north Norfolk’s beaches, though, is Holkham, a peaceful, sandy beach where a smattering of crab boats have replaced Viking ships and large sailing vessels.
 Larks, finches and pipits flock in the bay.
 A walk through the pinewoods near the shore will take visitors past honeysuckle and dragonflies.
 Down on the beach’s sandy dunes, it’s not uncommon to see marsh orchids and forget-me-nots.